 Acetylcholine (ACh) is a neurotransmitter that appears depleted in the brains of patients with Alzheimer's disease.
 Acetylcholinesterase (AChE) inhibitors elevate the levels of ACh by inhibiting an enzyme responsible for its breakdown leading to an improvement in symptoms for some patients though not altering the outcome of the disease.

-See: NICE TA217: Alzheimer's disease - donepezil, galantamine, rivastigmine and memantine (March 2011)
+NICE TA217: Alzheimer's disease - donepezil, galantamine, rivastigmine and memantine (updated June 2018)

 For further details see Mental Health Prescribing Forum Prescribing Guideline PG15- Pharmacological Management of Alzheimer's Dementia (AD)

 NICE has issued the following guidance ( TA217):